synw/django-instant/README.md

 new concept.

-We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django: websockets in Django should not be a big deal!
+We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django: websockets in Django should not be a big deal.

 ### Todo

-- Async publish options
-- Batch send
-- Decent UI for sending messages
+- Improve the user interface
+- Dashboard with stats